Financial Literacy an Everyday Lesson

 INB share’s your commitment to creating a money-savvy generation as well as helping those of us who maybe didn’t get off on the right savings foot.
 Visit INB’s Personal Wealth Lounge today for videos and printable tools to help with budgeting, tips for saving money, credit reports and more.

 On the INB Blog, our bankers provide tips on how to better manage your money.
-These tips on sticking to a budget will help ensure a healthier, happier financial future for anyone who has trouble staying on track.
+Sticking to a budget will help ensure a healthier, happier financial future for anyone who has trouble staying on track.
 He also explains why everyone, no matter how much they earn, needs a budget.
 And whether you’re saving for your kids’ college expenses or for retirement, Dee Pedersen has some good advice.

 Like INB’s Facebook page for alerts to new Blog topics because financial education is something you’ll never outgrow.